hasshe/railway-stats/README.md

 ## Personal Data & Encryption

 - No personal data sent to server.
-- Profile details are encrypted in browser using AES-GCM and PBKDF2.
+- Profile details (name, phone, email, address, postal code, ticket number, identity number, **payout option**) are encrypted in browser using AES-GCM and PBKDF2.
 - Delete data by clearing `userProfile` from localStorage.

 ---